lf813/cecs-326-sp24-01-reading-02-processes-and-threads-lf813/README.md

     Each employee can be regarded as a communicating sequential process.
 What form of interprocess communication do they use?
 Relate this model to processes in UNIX.

+			This scenario relates most to Peterson's solution.
+Specifically a producer and consumer solution.
+The order takers produce data and the cooks and cashiers take data and process it in sequential order.
+The buffer can be the amount of orders rung up.

 7. Five jobs are waiting to be run.
 Their expected run times are 9, 6, 3, 5, and x.
 In what order should they be run to minimize average response time?
 (Your answer will depend on x).

 8. The aging algorithm with a = 1/2 is being used to predict run times.
 The previous four runs, from oldest to most recent, are 40, 20, 40, and 15 msec.
 What is the prediction of the next time?
 Explain.